 A mentor is an experienced person who wants to share his knowledge, guide and learn from him, while a mentee is a less experienced person who is motivated to develop his skills and opportunities based on one in dialogue with a mentor.

 A mentorship is thus based on an open dialogue between mentor and mentee, where the mentor has the opportunity to inspire and support the mentee in relation to education, career or personal development.
 It is important that both parties take the mentorship seriously.
 Therefore, it is a good idea for both the mentee and the mentor to think about what they want to get out of the course and on that basis enter into a mentoring contract that sets out the objectives and framework for the mentoring course.

-CAKI assists with advice and coaching in the development of mentoring programs for artistic and creative education.
+CAKI assists with counselling, sparring and development of mentoring programs

-The mentoring program is organized individually between the student and the mentor, and usually, topics such as skills assessment, career goals, job search and networking are being touched.
+The mentor program was organized individually between the student and the mentor, and could, for example, deal with topics such as competence clarification, career goals, job search and networking.

 The British organization Nesta – National Endowment for Science, Technology and the Arts – has experience working with mentoring and mentor research within the creative industry.
 Read about some of their results and experiences here: